 A further evaluation by Renaisi in 2016 found that:

-The Cares Family has identified that there is a need to expand to other major urban populations in the UK who are experiencing a similar pace of change and conditions which cause isolation and loneliness.
+The Cares Family has identified that there is a need to expand to other major urban populations in the UK who are experiencing a similar pace of change and conditions which cause isolation, loneliness and disconnection.